Automatically deploy Adaptive Protection suggested rules

 • autoDeployed: after you configure automatic rule deployment, each alert log that Adaptive Protection generates has the boolean field autoDeployed, which indicates whether an automatic defense was triggered.

 • adaptiveProtection.autoDeployAlertId: whenever Adaptive Protection takes an action on a request as part of an automatic defense, the request log has the additional adaptiveProtection.autoDeployAlertId field, which records the alert ID.
-This field appears under enforcedSecurityPolicy or previewSecurityPolicy, depending on whether the security policy was in preview mode.
+This field appears under enforcedSecurityPolicy or previewSecurityPolicy, depending on whether the security policy is in preview mode.

-An Adaptive Protection example log
+An Adaptive Protection example log.

-An Adaptive Protection example log (click to enlarge)
+An Adaptive Protection example log (click to enlarge).

 Limitations